haseeb-cb/fundamentals-of-gis/Content/3_Theory.md

 Data classification is an essential step in data analysis, as it enables the visualization and exploration of data patterns, trends, and distributions.
 It supports the identification of spatial relationships, the comparison of different areas or groups, and the communication of information in a more accessible and meaningful manner.

 ## Expressions
-In the Crash Course exercise we used an expression to select regions of a certain size. this was a relatively simple
+In the Crash Course exercise we used an expression to select regions of a certain size.

 - Case